Live Satellite View of Your House

 While Zoom Earth is mostly used for weather tracking, it can also work as a simple way to check satellite maps for your city, street, or house.
 In many cases, the imagery is more useful for seeing conditions in a wider area than for zooming into a single roof.

-Map update frequency
+Map update frequency:

-Satellite images and photos are updated often, sometimes daily, which is why the platform feels more current than many residential map tools.
-That said, “daily” doesn’t mean your house is being refreshed every day.
-It depends on the source imagery and the area you’re checking.
+Satellite images are updated often, sometimes daily, which is why the platform feels more current than many residential map tools.
+That said, "daily" doesn't mean your house is being refreshed every day.
+It depends on the source imagery and the area you're checking.

 Bing Maps: Alternative for Satellite Photos